Social Drinker Or Symptoms Of An Alcohol Addiction?

 Don’t Overlook Aftercare

-Aftercare treatment is another important step that unfortunately often gets overlooked.
+Aftercare treatment is another important step after you notice the Symptoms of Alcoholism, that unfortunately often gets overlooked.
 Studies overwhelmingly show that aftercare reduces the risk of a relapse by a significant amount.
 Aftercare can include one of the following things, depending in the preference or needs of the individual: 12 step meetings, group sessions, volunteering, or returning to a treatment center for occasional therapy.

 The idea is build a lifelong habit of support and motivation to stay sober and live more healthfully.
 This can be done with continued focus, a strong support system, and maintaining a connection with the recovery process itself.